CIC® Initial Certification FAQ

 Is it still recommended to wait two years to sit for the exam?

-There is no specific time requirement that defines “sufficient experience;” however, CBIC emphasizes that this certification examination is geared towards the infection prevention and control professional who has had at least two years of full-time experience in infection prevention and control.
+There is no specific time requirement that defines “sufficient experience;” however, CBIC emphasizes that this certification examination is geared towards the infection prevention and control professional who has had at least one year of full-time experience in infection prevention and control.

 Exam Resources